MicrosoftDocs/azure-devops-docs/docs/pipelines/security/approach.md

 ---
-title: Approach to securing YAML pipelines
+title: Plan an approach to secure your YAML pipelines
-description: Incremental improvements add up. ms.prod: devops ms.technology: devops-cicd ms.assetid: a506a55a-2379-4d14-a52c-f4c28abae0ec
+description: Apply security recommendations incrementally in your YAML pipelines.
+Incremental improvements add up. ms.prod: devops ms.technology: devops-cicd ms.assetid: a506a55a-2379-4d14-a52c-f4c28abae0ec ms.manager: mijacobs ms.author: jukullam ms.reviewer: macoope ms.date: 02/04/2020
-ms.manager: mijacobs
-ms.author: jukullam
-ms.reviewer: macoope
-ms.date: 2/04/2020
 monikerRange: '> azure-devops-2019'
 ---

-# Approach to securing YAML pipelines
+# Plan how to secure your YAML pipelines

-We recommend an incremental approach to securing your pipelines.
+We recommend that you use an incremental approach to secure your pipelines.
-Ideally you would implement all of the guidance we offer.
+Ideally, you would implement all of the guidance that we offer.
 But don't be daunted by the number of recommendations.
-And certainly, don't hold off making *some* improvements just because you can't make all the changes at once.
+And don't hold off making *some* improvements just because you can't make all the changes right now.

-## Recommendations depend on each other
+## Security recommendations depend on each other

 Security recommendations have complex interdependencies.
-Your precise security posture will depend heavily on which recommendations you choose to implement.
+Your security posture depends heavily on which recommendations you choose to implement.
-That in turn depends on the particular concerns of your DevOps team, your security team, and the policies & practices of your organization.
+The recommendations that you choose, in turn, depend on the concerns of your DevOps and security teams.
+They also depend on the policies and practices of your organization.

-You may choose to tighten up security in a critical area while accepting more convenience for another area.
+You might choose to tighten security in one critical area and accept less security but more convenience in another area.
-For example, if you use [`extends` templates](templates.md#step-targets) to enforce that all builds run in containers, you may not need a [separate agent pool per project](infrastructure.md#separate-agents-for-each-project).
+For example, if you use [`extends` templates](templates.md#step-targets) to require all builds to run in containers, then you might not need a [separate agent pool for each project](infrastructure.md#separate-agents-for-each-project).

-## Begin with an (almost) empty template
+## Begin with a nearly empty template

-A good place to start is by enforcing extension from a nearly-empty template.
+A good place to start is by enforcing extension from a nearly empty template.
-This way, as you start to implement security practices, you have a centralized place that already catches every pipeline.
+This way, as you start to apply security practices, you have a centralized place that already catches every pipeline.

-See the topic on [templates](templates.md) for details.
+For more information, see [Templates](templates.md).

+## Next steps

-Once you've planned your approach, start looking at how your [repositories](repos.md) provide protection.
+After you plan your security approach, consider how your [repositories](repos.md) provide protection.